Code-Institute-Submissions/artontray-PROJECT1/README.md

   4. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - [Here](https://github.com/artontray/PROJECT1)

+* These commands were used for version control during project:

+    * git add `example filename` - to add files before committing
+    * git commit -m `"example message"` - to commit changes to the local repository
+    * git push - to push all committed changes to the GitHub repository

+## HOW TO FORK A REPOSITORY:

+If you need to "FORK" a repository:

+1. Login in to [GitHub](www.github.com) and go to https://github.com/artontray/PROJECT1
+2. In the top right corner, click `Fork`
+3. The next page will be the forked version of https://github.com/artontray/PROJECT1 but in your own repository

 # Credits